-According to a recent review by Marta Pepino at Washington University, artificial sweeteners change the environment of the intestines by triggering an inflammatory response.
-(3) Inflammation disrupts normal metabolism, which ultimately contributes to obesity.
+According to a 2011 review by Marta Pepino at Washington University, artificial sweeteners change the environment of the intestines by triggering an inflammatory response.8 Inflammation disrupts normal metabolism, which ultimately contributes to obesity.

 If we dig a little deeper, we find evidence suggesting that intestinal inflammation is not to be taken lightly.
 When it comes to artificial sweeteners, the chemicals that give us that sweet taste are actually damaging the balance between good and bad bacteria in the gastrointestinal tract.

 Across the globe, researchers and scientists are more interested than ever in the delicate balance of bacteria within the human body.
-A study coming out of Zurich's Institute of Food, Nutrition and Health this past June gives a little more insight into the metabolism of artificial sweeteners and the role that microflora play in the prevention or development of disease.
-(4)
+A 2012 study from Zurich's Institute of Food, Nutrition and Health gives a little more insight into the metabolism of artificial sweeteners and the role that microflora play in the prevention or development of disease.9

 Short-chain fatty acids are a byproduct of bacterial metabolism.
 According to the team in Zurich, these short-chain fatty acids can:

 - Impact satiety signals, causing us to eat more.

 - Cause the lining of the gut to become inflamed.

 - Enable bacteria to leak from the digestive tract into the bloodstream, which has been shown to increase risk for heart disease, stroke, diabetes, and obesity.